 My tl;dr summary of The Turn Of The Screw would be this: a governess goes bonkers and starts seeing ghosts (that may or may not be real), kind of like an old-timey Sixth Sense, but told in the wordiest-possible way.

 P.S.
-I figured, while I was at it, I’d go ahead and read The Golden Bowl next… stay tuned for the review next week!
+I figured, while I was at it, I’d go ahead and read The Golden Bowl next… and my review is up now!

 My favourite Amazon reviews of The Turn Of The Screw: